Buddie-AI/Buddie/README.md

 # 🤖 BUDDIE.AI

-## 🎯 Build Your AI Voice Interaction Assistant
+## 🎯 Build the buddie that gets you.

 <p align="center">